Pungyeon/clean-go-article/README.md

 <center style="margin: 0 100px 20px 100px; font-style: italic">"How small should a function be?
 Smaller than that!"</center>

-When writing clean code, our primary goal is to make our code easily digestable.
+When writing clean code, our primary goal is to make our code easily digestible.
 The most effective way to do this, is to make our functions as small as possible.
 It's important to understand, that this is not necessarily to avoid code duplication.
-The more promenant reason for this is to heighten the code comprehension.
+The more prominent reason for this is to heighten the code comprehension.
 Another way of explaining this, is to look at a function description:

 ```
 fn GetItem: